Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

 - Another option is to check the dependencies between formulas and recalculate them regardless if they have changed or not.
 To use this option, use the Ctrl+Shift+Alt+F9 key combination.

-Tip #2 – Maximum Iteration and Precision
+Tip #2: Set Maximum Iteration for Precision

 If you opt or need to keep the Automatic Calculations on, you can limit the number of times the Excel calculation engine will execute the formulas by setting the “Maximum Iterations” to a number you think if sufficient for your immediate needs.